TheCodingRocket/TheCodingRocket/README.md

 ### I'm Zidan - aka TheCodingRocket

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>
- I  am a Programmer that is focused on making Web and Game Development using Javascript.
-Right now i'm currently learning Python to do Data Science and Statistics.
+ I  am a Programmer that is focused on making Web and Game Development.
+Right now i'm currently learning Python to do Data Science and  some Statistics.